HANDCRAFTED ACCESSORIES FOR PEOPLE & PLACES

-The kids are grown and moved out now and I've been (very!) slowly sprucing up my home and have been working on my living room.
-With the living room being a smaller space I knew these narrow tables would work well as end tables but after years of use they were in desperate need of an update.
+These hand-me-down tables from my sister have taken a beating through the years but I figured they still had a lot of life left in them.
+I've been sprucing up my living room, and with it being a smaller space I knew these narrow tables would work well as end tables but after years of use they were in desperate need of an update.

 Wanting to stick to a makeover budget, and being the lazy DIY-er that I am, I didn't want to spend more time or money than necessary.
 But I think my (lack of) efforts turned out well.
 Take a look and see what you think...

 The screws that held the brackets that operated the drop leaves had been stripped so I decided to remove them altogether.
 Since these tables were going in the narrow spaces beside my couch and loveseat I knew I wouldn't be needing the drop leaves anyway.

 I hate sanding furniture, so instead I washed down the tables with a big bowl of warm water with just a drop of dish soap.
 After they dried, I painted them with two coats of white primer I had on hand, allowing the primer to dry for about four hours between coats.
 This pic above is after the first coat.